Categories: Scholarships

 INTRODUCTION

-In this article we will provide a detailed guide on how you can apply for a Canadian study permit.
-It is a similar process with other visa types.
-We will describe what a Study Document is, who is exempted for acquiring it, document requirements and description of documents, application methods and procedure, and links to important document formats to download and fill.
-It should give much of what you need to know about applying for Canadian study permits or visa.
+In this article, we will provide a detailed guide on how you can apply for a Canadian study permit.
+It is a similar process to other visa types.
+We will describe what a study document is, who is exempt from acquiring it, document requirements and description of documents, application methods and procedures, and links to important document formats to download and fill out.
+It should give much of what you need to know about applying for Canadian study permits or visas.

-That is what it’s called in Canada: Study Permit, not Student Visa.
-The study permit is a document issued by the Canadian government to let foreign nationals study at Universities in Canada.
+That is what it’s called in Canada: study permit, not student visa.
+The study permit is a document issued by the Canadian government to let foreign nationals study at universities in Canada.
 As an international student, chances are that you need a study permit to enter Canada.
-You must fulfill all requirements prior to application and before you travel to Canada.
+You must fulfill all requirements before application and before you travel to Canada.

 1. Study period of 6 months or less